sonic-net/DASH/Documentation/High Availability and Scale.md

 Flow splitting will therefore be done either by "intelligent" TOR or directly on a source based on stable hashing, or directly on the source node (where VM is).

-As single ENI will be handled by multiple VIPs (overprovisioned) -- example 23.0.0.1, 23.0.0.2, 23.0.0.3, the TOR will equally rewrite destination address to ensure similar outcome as "ECMP" protocol (with additionalexplicit destination address rewrite).
+As single ENI will be handled by multiple VIPs (overprovisioned) -- example 23.0.0.1, 23.0.0.2, 23.0.0.3, the TOR will equally rewrite destination address to ensure similar outcome as "ECMP" protocol (with additional explicit destination address rewrite).

 ## Scenarios